 Excellent communication is extremely important.

-…Without communication skills, look forward to failed expectations, misunderstandings, and awkward conversations (especially when doing business with friends).
+…Without communication skills, look forward to failed expectations, misunderstandings, and awkward conversations.

 Starter League was a great investment…

 …I learned to code the front-end of HappiLabs.org, made wonderful friends, and gained a better understanding of how the brain development and web development are very similar.

 Listen as I explain new scientific research that suggests it is possible to consciously change the structure and function of your brain, including the size of your “happy” region.

 You can’t change your brain if you don’t know you can.